Donald C. MacDonald

 Donald Cameron MacDonald (December 7, 1913 - March 8, 2008) was a Canadian politician.
-Referred to in the media as the "best premier Ontario never had," he represented the provincial riding of York South in the Legislative Assembly of Ontario from 1955 to 1982.
+Referred to in the media as the "best premier Ontario never had," he represented the provincial electoral district of York South in the Legislative Assembly of Ontario from 1955 to 1982.
 From 1953 to 1970 he was the leader of the social democratic Ontario section of the Co-operative Commonwealth Federation and its successor, the Ontario New Democratic Party.

 Early life and career

 MacDonald was born in Cranbrook, British Columbia, and moved with his family to Tullochgorum, Quebec in 1923 and then earned a bachelor's and master's degree from Queen's University.

 He supported the Conservative Party of Canada in his youth, but became a democratic socialist after witnessing the social problems of the Great Depression.
 He worked for several years as a teacher and journalist, and was employed by the Montreal Gazette in the mid-1930s.